 Why do I tell you this?

-This month we are taking a deep dive into this conversation with Dr. Doug in Live Free as we discuss theology and recovery and how these things work together.
+In this interview, I took a deep dive into this conversation with Dr. Doug, and we discussed theology and recovery and how these things work together.

-If you ever wondered what the Bible has to say about sex addiction and how that relates to what we know as science, then you don’t want to miss these conversations.
+If you ever wondered what the Bible has to say about sex addiction and how that relates to what we know as science, then you don’t want to miss this conversation.

 By the way, inside Live Free we have a free course available by Dr. Doug called The Clean Course.
 Make sure you check it out!